studyathome-internationally/rehabilitationstechnik/docs/chapter5.md

 ### Actuatory Vicariate

-Actuatory vicariate is effective in the opposite direction, i.e. from the person to the environment.
+An actuatory vicariate is effective in the opposite direction, i.e. from the person to the environment.
 <<fig:mode-of-action-actuatory-vicariate>> shows this on the basis of damage (absence) of the upper extremities, according to which the person is not able to lift the weight.
 In this example, the assumed assistive device (aid) A receives voice commands and controls a lifting device.